For a complete list of definitions, please see the Title IX Sexual Harassment Policy.

 - Terminating, demoting, reassigning or denying benefits to an employee.

-Sex discrimination: Giving preferential treatment to one gender to the disadvantage of the other because of his or her gender.
+Sex discrimination: Giving preferential treatment to one gender to the disadvantage of the other because of their gender.
 It may occur also when policies or practices are facially neutral, but have a disproportionately adverse impact on a particular gender when applied.
+Sexual harassment is a form of sex discrimination.

-Sexual misconduct: Includes sexual harassment, gender-based harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking and sexual exploitation.
+Sexual misconduct: Used broadly and includes sexual harassment, sexual assault, dating violence, domestic violence, and stalking.

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: